stanford-mse-125-2025/mse-125-2025-website/assignments.md

 Due Date: Monday, April 4, 11:30am PT

-In preparation for the first discussion section, install <a href="http://www.rstudio.com/">RStudio</a>
+In preparation for the first discussion section, first install <a href="http://cran.rstudio.com/">R, and then install <a href="http://www.rstudio.com/">RStudio</a>
-(which in turn requires installing <a href="http://cran.rstudio.com/">R</a>).
+(you'll get an error if you install RStudio first!).
 [Section 1.4](https://r4ds.had.co.nz/introduction.html#prerequisites) of R for Data Science has some tips for installation.
 Feel free to post on [Ed](https://canvas.stanford.edu) with any installation problems, and be sure to follow the [Ed posting norms](../ed_tips).